Keyfactor/ibm-datapower-windowsorchestrator/README.md

 ﻿# IBM Datapower
 ## Orchestrator

-The IBM DataPower Agent allows a user to inventory, and manage (both add and remove) from the IBM DataPower platform.
+The IBM DataPower Orchestrator allows for the management of certificates in the IBM Datapower platform.
+Inventory and Management functions are supported.

 <!-- add integration specific information below -->
 ***